Home

 Next, between 20 and 50 days after the petition is filed, the trustee will hold a creditors meeting where the trustee and the creditors can ask questions of the debtor.

 This meeting also gives the trustee the opportunity to discuss the ramifications of a chapter 13 bankruptcy with the debtor and offer any other available options.
-This meeting is essentially to resolve the payment plan created by the chapter 13 filing.

 If an unsecured creditor wants to receive money in a chapter 13 case, they have to file their claims with the court within 90 days after the first meeting date.